 An Award-Winning Criminal Defense Attorney with a Proven Track Record for Your Streamwood Criminal Case

 Streamwood criminal defense lawyer, James Dimeas, is an award-winning criminal defense attorney.
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 The American Institute of Criminal Law Attorneys has recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 Streamwood criminal defense attorney, James Dimeas, has been recognized as a "Best DUI Attorney."
 Expertise has named James Dimeas as a "Best Criminal Defense Lawyer in Chicago."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense attorney in the United States.
 Streamwood criminal defense attorney, James Dimeas is also a published author having co-written a book that instructs lawyers on how to properly and effectively represent clients charged with the crime of Identity Theft.

 The Help You Need is Only a Phone Call Away